npm package discovery and stats viewer.

 3. Query batching and coalescing.
 Ent Framework holistically solves the "N+1 selects" problem commonly known in ORM world.
 You still write you code as if you work with individual Ents and individual IDs, and the framework magically takes care of sending batched requests (both read and write) to the underlying relational database.
 You do not work with lists and JOINs anymore.

 4. Microsharding and replication lag tracking support out of the box.
 Splitting your database horizontally is like a breeze now: Ent Framework takes care of routing the requests to the proper microshards.
-When scaling reads, Ent Framework knows whether a node is "good enough" for that particular query.
-It automatically uses that replica when possible, falling back to master when not.
+When scaling reads, Ent Framework knows whether a replica node is "good enough" for that particular query.
+It automatically uses the proper replica when possible, falling back to master when not.

 5. Pluggable to your existing relational database.
 If your project already uses some ORM or runs raw SQL queries, Ent Framework can be plugged in.